figment/hkxcmd/README.txt

-         Havok Command Line Tools 1.0
+         Havok Command Line Tools 1.1
         =============================

-    This packages includes an command line application for converting Havok models from Skyrim the native format to something that can be manipulated or used as a reference for non-derivative works.
+This package includes a command line application for converting Havok models from Skyrim the native format to something that can be manipulated or used as a reference for non-derivative works.

 Currently the package only converts from native HKX files built with Havok 2010.2.0 SDK to the XML form of HKX or to the Gamebryo KF file format.

 Prerequisites: